-|3 to 5||Early childhood||Education Daycare centres and nurseries.|
+|3 to 5||Early childhood||Education Day-care centers and nurseries.|

 |6 to 7||First cycle||Primary school education in state schools is co-educational.
 There is one Independent boys school whilst the other Independent schools are co-educational.
-This is not the case in church schools; they are all single sex schools.|
+This is not the case in church schools; they are all single-sex schools.|

-|8 to 11||Second cycle||During this phase the school system starts preparing for the entrance exams.
-This is know as the Junior Lyceum exam.|
+|8 to 11||Second cycle||During this phase, the school system starts preparing for the entrance exams.
+This is known as the Junior Lyceum exam.|

 |12 to 16||Secondary School||Here the students prepare for their O levels (local Matsec GCSEs).
-When they are 13 years old they choose the main subjects which they will be studying.
-Supplementing these subjects are English, Maltese, Maths and Religion.|
+When they are 13 years old they choose the main subjects which they will be studying.|

 |17 to 18||Sixth Form.
-Here students can either attend the Government system, the University Junior College or a Private sixth form|
+Students are allowed to join the Government system, the University Junior College, or a Private sixth form.|

 |19 to 25||University||The majority of students usually attend the University of Malta|